Are you a do-it-yourself (DIY) investor who wants to make rebalancing your portfolio easier?

 It also becomes irrelevant for DIY investors who prefer to invest in all-in-one ETFs since they perform the rebalancing for you.
 You can learn more about Canadian all-in-one ETFs here.

 Passiv is a straightforward platform that helps Canadian DIY investors in their efforts for self-directed investing.
-While it does not offer comprehensive advice or a wealth of features, it can be a cost-effective tool for investors who like to contribute to and rebalance their portfolios actively.
+While it does not offer comprehensive advice or a wealth of features, it can be a cost-effective tool for investors who actively contribute to and rebalance their portfolios.

 Passiv certainly gets a Wealth Awesome thumbs up.
 You can check out the platform on its website here.